response-interop/interface/README.md

 This package provides interoperable interfaces to encapsulate, buffer, and send server-side response values in PHP 8.4 or later, in order to reduce the global mutable state and inspection problems that exist with the PHP response-sending functions.
-It reflects, resolves, and refines the common practices of over a dozen different userland projects.
+It reflects, refines, and reconciles the common practices identified within [several pre-existing projects][README-RESEARCH.md].

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be